brainrake/jsonrpcws/README.rst

 Server
 ~~~~~~

-To create a service, subclass ``JSONRPCWebSocket`` and decorate it with
+To create a service, subclass ``JsonRpcWsService`` and decorate it with
 ``@eventlet.websocket.WebSocketWSGI``.

 Any methods defined in the inner class `local` can be called remotely.